Self-induced marginality in plastically deformed crystals

-Additional details can be seen in Fig.~\ref{grains3} where we illustrate the strain-energy density field in the state $C$.
-We see the development of low-energy rotated patches of the original lattice forming intricate polycrystalline grain texture with misorientation of neighboring grains controlled by the overall compatibility of the deformation field as explained in \cite{Baggio2023-qu}; the elastic energy is localized around dislocation-rich grain boundaries.
-In the inset in Fig.~\ref{grains3} we made dislocations of different sign clearly visible: they were identified via Delaunay triangulation and nodes with five/seven neighbors are shown in blue/red.
-One can see the emergence of energy minimizing structure of grain boundaries \cite{Sutton1984-us,Priester2012-wx,Randle2024-tf} with ubiquitous presence of $\Sigma 5$ grain boundaries, see \cite{Baggio2023-qu} for the explanation.
+Additional aspects of the state $C$ can be seen in Fig.~\ref{grains3} where instead of the stress field, as in our Fig.~\ref{fig:2}(d), we now show the strain-energy density field.
+In this representation the locations of individual dislocations become visible.
+The general pattern is the development of low-energy patches of the original lattice forming polycrystalline grain texture with elastic energy localized around dislocation-rich grain boundaries.
+In the inset presented in Fig.~\ref{grains3} we show the zoom in on the configuration of elastic elements; individual dislocations were identified via Delaunay triangulation and the nodes with five/seven neighbors were shown in blue/red.
+In particular, we see the ubiquitous presence of $\Sigma 5$ grain boundaries which can be explained by the fact that the misorientation of neighboring grains is controlled by the overall compatibility of the deformation field \cite{Baggio2023-qu}.